-I use a Slik USA carbon fibre 734 with an SBH 200 DQ Ball Head.
-It is lightweight but sturdy and it gets low.
+I use a Slik USA CF 733 with an Acratech ball head.
+The legs are lightweight but sturdy and the tripod gets low.
 This tripod has been all over the world with me and has worked reliably at every shooting location.
 SLIK has graciously extended a 15% discount to workshop attendees if you need to upgrade your current gear.
 Use the code RJR15.

 Wide-Angle Lens.
 The Rocky Mountains are imposing peaks that fill the frame of a wide-angle lens.
-I use a Sony 12-24 mm f/2.8 GMaster and a 14 mm f/1.8 GMaster.
+I use a Sony 12-24 mm f/2.8 GMaster and a Sony 14 mm GMaster f/1.8.
 If you don’t currently own a wide-angle lens, you will need to rent one for the trip.